Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why do cats hate water?

-While it may seem like all domestic cats despise water with a passion, some breeds enjoy being near it.
-Maine Coons are one example.
+While it may seem like all domestic cats despise water with a passion, some breeds, like Bengals and Maine Coons, enjoy playing in it.

 Are cat lovers smarter than people who adore dogs?